-New York Shareholder Oppression Law
+Understanding Shareholder Oppression Law in New York

-Defining Shareholder Oppression in New York
+Overview of Shareholder Oppression in New York

 Under New York law, shareholder oppression involves actions by majority shareholders that unfairly prejudice or substantially frustrate the reasonable expectations of minority shareholders.
 Reasonable expectations generally include meaningful participation in corporate governance, fair dividend distributions in line with corporate profitability, transparent access to essential corporate financial and operational information, and preservation of fair market value for their investments.
-Oppression arises when majority shareholders deliberately undermine these expectations through unfair, discriminatory, or coercive practices.

 - Arbitrary withholding of dividends despite sufficient corporate profitability.